HOTEL BOOKING LINKS COMING SOON!

 The Proactive Policy related to Photography/Videography is intended to prohibit any inappropriate photography/videography that could put gymnasts in harm’s way or otherwise undermine the sport, while allowing appropriate photography or videography at USA Gymnastics sanctioned events.

-Rhythmic gymnastics is characterized by grace, beauty and elegance combined with dance and acrobatic elements, while working with ribbons, balls, hoops, ropes and clubs in a choreographed routine to music.
-The choreography must cover the entire floor and contain a balance of jumps, leaps, pivots, balances and flexibility movements.
-Only four of the apparatus are competed each quad, and the four for 2016 are hoop, ball, clubs and ribbon.
+Rhythmic gymnastics is characterized by grace, beauty and elegance combined with dance and acrobatic elements, while working with the apparatus in a choreographed routine to music.
+The five apparatus used in rhythmic gymnastics are rope, hoop, ball, clubs, and ribbon.
+Rhythmic gymnasts may compete individually or as a group.
+The choreography must cover the entire floor with intricate apparatus handling, dance combinations, jumps, leaps, rotations, and balance difficulties.
 Each movement involves a high degree of athletic skill.
 Physical abilities needed by a rhythmic gymnast include strength, power, flexibility, agility, dexterity, endurance and hand-eye coordination.

 Acrobatic gymnastics combines the beauty of dance with the strength and agility of acrobatics.
 Routines are choreographed to music and consist of dance, tumbling, and partner skills.
 At the elite level, each pair or group performs a balance, dynamic and combined routine.
 Pyramids and partner holds characterize the balance routine, while synchronized tumbling and intricate flight elements define the dynamic exercise.
 An acrobatic gymnastics pair consists of a base and a top.
 A women’s group is comprised of three athletes – a base, middle and top partner – while a men’s group has four athletes, a base, two middle partners and one top partner.